Carnforth railway station: Withdrawal of West Coast Main Line services

 Responsibility for the signalling at the station is divided between Preston PSB (main line) and the surviving manual ex-Furness Railway signal box at Carnforth Station Junction, sited just past the junction between the Barrow and Leeds lines.
 This has acted as the 'fringe' box to the PSB since the main line was resignalled in 1972/3.
 Two other boxes (F&M Junction and East Junction) were closed and demolished when the northern side of the triangle (avoiding the station) was decommissioned in 1998.

 Refurbishment

 After lying in a semi-derelict state for many years, the station buildings were refurbished between 2000 and 2003 and returned to commercial use.
 An award-winning Heritage Centre including a small railway museum and the Brief Encounter refreshment room, a number of shops and a travel/ticket office occupy the buildings.
-See also Carnforth station heritage centre.